zkemail/zk-email-verify/README.md

 let regex = `email was meant for @${word_char}+`;
 ```

+To understand these better, use https://cyberzhg.github.io/toolbox/ and use the 3 regex tools for visualization of the min-DFA state.

 ## FAQ/Possible Errors

 ### I'm having issues with the intricacies of the SHA hashing.
 How do I understand the function better?

 Use https://sha256algorithm.com/ as an explainer!
 It's a great visualization of what is going on, and our code should match what is going on there.

+### I'm having trouble with regex or base64 understanding.
+How do I understand that better?

+Use https://cyberzhg.github.io/toolbox/ to experiement with conversions to/from base64 and to/from DFAs and NFAs.

 ### What are the differences between generating proofs (snarkjs.groth16.fullprove) on the client vs. on a server?